49ochieng/EpiGuard-AI-Powered-Disease-Surveillance-and-Outbreak-Response-Agent-/README.md

 ## Conclusion

 **HealthGuard** is not just a chatbot.
 It’s an **autonomous, intelligent, and secure health assistant** that brings together the full Microsoft ecosystem to solve real-world disease surveillance challenges.
-From OCR to outbreak detection, document analysis to task management — EpiGuard is built to deliver meaningful impact.
+From OCR to outbreak detection, document analysis to task management — HealthGuard is built to deliver meaningful impact.

 > **Built with Copilot Studio.**